-Paragraph 2(1)(a) of the Instrument excludes certain domestic and foreign gaming contracts from the requirements in the specified instrument.
+Paragraph 2(1)(a) of the Instrument excludes certain domestic and foreign gaming contracts from the definition of "specified derivative".

 While a gaming contract may come within the definition of "derivative", it is generally not recognized as being a financial derivative and typically does not pose the same potential risk to the financial system as do other derivatives products.
-In addition, we are of the view that the derivatives regulatory regime is not appropriate for this type of contract.
-Further, gaming control legislation of Canada (or a jurisdiction of Canada), or equivalent gaming control legislation of a foreign jurisdiction, generally has consumer protection as an objective and is therefore aligned with the objective of securities legislation.
+The participating jurisdictions are of the view that certain requirements relating to OTC derivatives are not appropriate for a product that is subject to gaming control legislation of Canada (or a jurisdiction of Canada), or equivalent gaming control legislation of a foreign jurisdiction.

-With respect to subparagraph 2(1)(a)(ii), a contract that is regulated by gaming control legislation of a foreign jurisdiction would only qualify for this exclusion if: (A) it is entered into outside of Canada; (B) its execution does not violate legislation of Canada or the local jurisdiction; and (C) it would be considered a gaming contract under domestic legislation.
+With respect to subparagraph 2(1)(a)(ii), a contract that is regulated by gaming control legislation of a foreign jurisdiction would only qualify for this exclusion if: (A) it is entered into outside of Canada, and (B) it would be considered a gaming contract under domestic legislation.
 If a contract would be treated as a derivative if entered into in the local jurisdiction, but would be considered a gaming contract does not qualify for this exclusion, irrespective of its characterization in the foreign jurisdiction.